titulus/test.it/nodejs/README.md

-testit - Usage in node.js
+test.it - Usage in node.js
 ===================

 ## Install